karmasuite/karmasuite-interview-preface/README.md

   * These are items that non-profits need to pay for.
 * Fund
   * Sometimes referred to as `Grant` or `Contract`, this is a funding source that can be used to pay for expenses.
 These grants have numerous restrictions that prevent them from being used on whatever expense.
-* Revenue
-  * This is money the non-profit has outside of their grants that can also be used to pay for expenses.
 * Cost Center
   *  A department or operation of the non-profit that incurs expenses.
+* Account
+  * These are items that expenses can be created for.
+For example, you can have an "Office Supplies" account that expenses are created for.

 ## Context